 - Insert the circuit board into the new key.

 Reuse the old emergency key or have a locksmith cut the blank blade to match your car.
-Keep in mind one day you may need the emergency key to manually unlock the car.
+Remember, one day, you may need the emergency key to unlock the car manually.

 This redesigned case is made to fit the older Mercedes-Benz keys.
 The casing is the same shape as the black key and fits the circuit board perfectly.